 - Accessibility (to unique flora, fauna and wildlife and the ability to immerse yourself in nature)

 - Diversity (of landscapes and walking/hiking environments unrivalled anywhere else in the world)

 - People (friendly locals and guides who provide a helping hand and local expertise)

 The key barriers for both target audiences is that there are other beautiful walking and hiking destinations these travellers also admire.
 Also, New Zealand is mostly only known for a few of our great walks, which are considered more extreme and only suited to a 'hard core' walker.

 Therefore, the goal is to make walking and hiking travellers feel inspired to come to New Zealand for their next walking and hiking holiday.

 The Department of Conservation (DoC) is New Zealand's largest tourism provider, and alongside managing the walking tracks, DoC promotes them in association with tourism partners such as Tourism New Zealand and Air New Zealand.
-Currently DoC and TNZ work in partnership to promote the country's most unique and iconic outdoor experiences directly to identified target markets and trade, with the Great Walks being just one product offering.
-As part of this partnership newzealand.com has direct links to the DoC website, furthering integration through our digital channels and benefiting both parties.
+DoC and TNZ work in partnership to promote the country's most unique and iconic outdoor experiences directly to identified target markets and trade.
+Read more about this partnership here.